dingetje/RASPViewer/README.md

 To merge multiple countries into one airspace class, add another `<Folder>` node in the KML file.

+# Update Airspace
+The KML based airspace solution has been replaced on the production site with an airspace layer, courtesey of openaip.net.
+Looks much better and is much, much faster.

 # RASP data files
 Not included in this repository are the actual RASP data folders.
 They are expected in NL+0, NL+1, etc. in the root folder.